Monitoring and modelling to improve the quality of Australian fresh produce into Asian markets.

 Lecture presentation: Predictive tools - Science behind Serviced Supply Chains project

-John Lopresti, research scientist from Agriculture Victoria, discusses science behind the serviced supply chain project.
+John Lopresti, research scientist, discusses science behind the serviced supply chain project.
 (Part 1)

 Predictive Tools (part 2) - Modelling tools & export simulations